wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ### Model Architecture (Deep Learning model)

-I decided to use a deep neural network classifier as a model, which was aforementioned in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
+I decided to use a deep neural network classifier as a model, which was described in [Pierre Sermanet's / Yann LeCun's paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
 It has 5 layers: **3 convolutional layers** for feature extraction and **2 fully connected layers**.
 The last one is the classifier.

 ![alt text][image13]